InitialPrefabs/ReactiveDisposal/README.md

 For the difference between the two, please take a look [here](https://docs.unity3d.com/Packages/com.unity.entities@0.0/manual/system_state_components.html);

 ## Use Cases ##
-Because `ISystemStateComponentData` have different lifetimes compared to IComponentData, all unmanaged memory must be disposed manually.
+Because `ISystemStateComponentData` have different lifetimes compared to `IComponentData`, all unmanaged memory must be disposed manually.

 While it is completely possible to store unmanaged memory in `MonoBehaviour`s, this greatly couples the use of objects with something that is honestly just pure data.
-This also made the project set up very messy as objects which can be converted and destroyed into their entity format, injected and persistent thus taking up more memory.
+This also made the project set up very messy as objects which can be converted and destroyed into their entity format, are now injected and persistent thus taking up more memory.

 ## Install Guide ##
 Simply clone this project as a submodule into your git repository.